Rendaw/continuations/readme.md

 ## Runtime instrumentation

 There are three requirements for runtime instrumentation:
-1. `com.zarbosoft.coroutines.instrument.JavaAgent` is in your classpath, probably by adding it as a dependency
+1. `com.zarbosoft.coroutinescore.instrument.JavaAgent` is in your classpath, probably by adding it as a dependency
-2. You have a jar with a `META-INF/MANIFEST.MF` file with the line `Premain-Class: com.zarbosoft.coroutines.instrument.JavaAgent`
+2. You have a jar with a `META-INF/MANIFEST.MF` file with the line `Premain-Class: com.zarbosoft.coroutinescore.instrument.JavaAgent`
 3. You start the JVM with `java -javaagent:/requirement/2/jar.jar -jar target/yourapp.jar`

 Since 1 and 2 are handled by the Coroutines jar, all you have to do is add the `-javaagent` argument and specify the same jar in both locations for 3.